Are you a self-employed builder, decorator, electrician, heating engineer, or other role working in the construction industry?

 But they must know all the facts about you and your credit situation, because only then can they mount a successful challenge for a mortgage, based on your day-rate.
 So, if you have any bad credit, no matter how minor, obtain a copy of your credit report and present it to your mortgage advisor.

-Whether you ready to buy now, are just planning ahead in order to buy a new home in the future, call us; or send an enquiry and have one of our experienced CIS mortgage advisors call you right back.
+Whether you ready to buy now, are just planning ahead in order to buy a new home in the future, call us; or send an enquiry and have one of our experienced CIS mortgage advisers call you right back.